ethereum-optimism/pm/src/sdlc.md

 **If YES (Governance Needed):**

 - Follow the governance path below.
-This will include writing a Failure Modes Analysis (FMA), getting audits if needed, and writing a governance proposal.
+The risks must be fully detailed in the risk modelling.
+Writing a governance proposal will be required.

 **If NO (Governance Not Needed):**

 - Implement and test, then ship to testnet and mainnet following our rollout procedures.
-You may still need an FMA - see that section for the criteria.
+You still need to execute risk modelling normally.

 The detailed criteria for what does/does not require governance is described below.